-- intensity
+- Intensity

-- phase
+- Phase

-- polarization
+- Polarization

-- wavelength
+- Wavelength

-- transit time
+- Transit time

 Sensors that modulate light intensity tend to use mainly multimode fibers, but only monomode cables are used to modulate other light parameters.
-A particularly useful feature of intrinsic fiber-optic sensors is that they can, if required, provide distributed sensing over distances of up to 1 meter.
+A particularly useful feature of intrinsic fiber optic sensors is that they can, if required, provide distributed sensing over distances of up to 1 m.

 Light intensity is the simplest parameter to manipulate in intrinsic sensors because only a simple source and detector are required.
-The various forms of switches shown in Figure 13.7 are perhaps the simplest forms of these, as the light path is simply blocked and unblocked as the switch changes state.
+The various forms of switches shown in Figure 13.7 are perhaps the simplest form of these, as the light path is simply blocked and unblocked as the switch changes state.
 Modulation of the intensity of transmitted light also takes place in various simple forms of proximity, displacement, pressure, pH, and smoke sensors.
 Some of these are sketched in Figure 13.8.
-In proximity and displacement sensors (the latter are sometimes given the special name fotonic sensors), the amount of reflected light varies with the distance between the fiber ends and a boundary.
-In pressure sensors, the refractive index of the fiber, and hence the intensity of light transmitted, varies according to the mechanical deformation of the fibers caused by pressure.
-In the pH probe, the amount of light reflected back into the fibers depends on the pH-dependent color of the chemical indicator in the solution around the probe tip.
-Finally, in a form of smoke detector, two fiber-optic cables placed either side of a space detect any reduction in the intensity of light transmission between them caused by the presence of smoke.
+In proximity and displacement sensors (the latter are sometimes given the special name Fotonic sensors), the amount of reflected light varies with the distance between the fiber ends and a boundary.
+In pressure sensors, the refractive index of the fiber, and hence the intensity of light transmitted, varies according to the mechanical deformation of the fibers depends on the pH-dependent color of the chemical indicator in the solution around the probe tip.
+Finally, in a form of smoke detector, two fiber optic cables placed either side of a space detect any reduction in the intensity of light transmission between them caused by the presence of smoke.